Skip to content

 What managing partners ask before running GEO.

-We use MentionLayer — the AI-visibility SaaS Xpand built — to monitor a set of legal queries across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews on a weekly cadence.
+We use Outrigger, a separate joint venture Joel co-founded with Andrew, to monitor a set of legal queries across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews on a weekly cadence.
 For each query we track whether your firm was mentioned, whether it was cited with a link, the context and sentiment of the mention, and which source the engine pulled from.
 Then we benchmark that against your top competitors in the same practice area and city.
-The output is a citation-share metric — your slice of the AI answers in your category — tracked over time so you can see the line move, not just take our word for it.
-Agencies selling legal GEO without their own instrumentation are guessing; we built the instrument.
+The output is a citation-share metric: your slice of the AI answers in your category, tracked over time so you can see the line move, not just take our word for it.
+Agencies selling legal GEO without real instrumentation are guessing.

 A client is asking AI for a lawyer right now.

-We'll baseline your firm's AI visibility in MentionLayer against your top three competitors, map the legal-directory and schema gaps, and ship a 90-day plan to get your firm named in the answers — under your bar's advertising rules.
-Joel reviews every audit personally.
+We'll baseline your firm's AI visibility in Outrigger against your top three competitors, map the legal-directory and schema gaps, and sequence the evidence work the baseline supports.
+Any implementation remains subject to your firm's advertising-rule review, and the engines retain control of their answers.